freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/mathematics/binary-decimal-hex-conversion/index.md

 ## Binary Decimal Hexadecimal Converter

-A Binary,decimal and hexadecimal converter it's a tool that allows you to convert one number in the corresponding one expressed in a different numeral system.
+A Binary, decimal and hexadecimal converter it's a tool that allows you to convert one number in the corresponding one expressed in a different numeral system.
 The numeral systems allowed are `base-2` (binary), `base-10` (decimal) which is the one we commonly use and `base-16` (hexadecimal).
 The are plenty of this tools available online:
 * [Binary Hex Converter] (www.binaryhexconverter.com/)
 * [Calculator website] (http://www.calculator.net/)